Kindergarten Teacher Job Description

 Kindergarten teachers are responsible for leading students through creative play and hands-on activities.
 They must plan lessons according to the state curriculum and assess students, tailoring their lessons according to the different abilities of children in the classroom.
 Kindergarten teachers grade papers and conduct parent-teacher conferences as well.
 They may also sponsor after-school clubs or sports teams.

-Kindergarten teachers typically must earn a bachelor's degree in elementary education and a state teaching certificate to work in public schools.
+Kindergarten teachers typically must earn a bachelor's degree in elementary education, complete a teacher preparation program and have a state teaching certificate to work in public schools.
 Some teachers eventually earn a master's degree in education to achieve higher salaries and career advancement.
 All teachers are responsible for pursuing continuing education opportunities.
 They participate in workshops and seminars that help to strengthen their arsenal of teaching methods.